Hotmoka/hotmoka/tutorial/Takamaka.md

 especially expensive in Takamaka, since they are just a method invocation in Java bytecode (one bytecode instruction).
 They are *not* new transactions.
 They are actually cheaper than updating a map of balances.
-Moroever, avoiding the `widthdraw()` transactions means reducing the overall number of transactions.
+Moreover, avoiding the `widthdraw()` transactions means reducing the overall number of transactions;
+without using the map supporting the withdrawal pattern, Takamaka contracts consume less gas and less storage.
-Hence, the withdrawing pattern is both useless in Takamaka and more expensive than paying back previous contracts immediately.
+Hence, the withdrawal pattern is both useless in Takamaka and more expensive than paying back previous contracts immediately.

 ### Running the Gradual Ponzi Contract <a name="running-the-gradual-ponzi-contract"></a>

-Let us play with the `GradualPonzi` contract.
+Let us play with the `GradualPonzi` contract now.
 Go to the `ponzi` Eclipse project and copy `GradualPonzi.java` inside package `io.takamaka.ponzi`.
 Then run, inside that project, the command `mvn package`.